What should I do if my car squeaks while driving?

 If your steering wheel is causing a squealing noise, it could be an issue with the power steering system.
 Any problem with your car’s steering should be looked at immediately, as driving with a fault could be dangerous.

-Squealing noises when braking
+Car squeaking when braking

 If you can hear a noise when pressing the brake pedal, it could be one of several parts of the braking system causing the problem.
 Your brake pads could have worn away, leaving the brake discs exposed.
 This can not only cause a loud noise, but it can do serious damage to your car.

 If you can hear noises when driving over uneven ground, it could be coming from your suspension.
-Your car’s suspension is designed to absorb the vibrations and shocks of driving over uneven ground like potholes, cobbled streets or when off-roading.
-If your suspension has suffered from wear and tear, it can affect its performance and cause an unpleasant sound.
+Your car’s suspension is designed to absorb the vibrations and shocks of driving over uneven ground like bumps, potholes, cobbled streets or when off-roading.

 Issues that may cause your car to squeak